Orange–Fish River Tunnel: Construction

-The lining was done using a travelling shutter - concrete arrived first thing Monday morning, and continued unstopped until Saturday afternoon.
-The concrete mix was specially developed for the project, and the "cement" content was 50% Slagment a.k.a.
+The lining was done using a travelling shutter: concrete arrived first thing Monday morning, and continued unstopped until Saturday afternoon.
+The concrete mix was developed specially for the project, and the cement content was 50% Slagment a.k.a.
 PFA (Pulverised Fuel Ash).
 The mix contained retarders to enable the concrete to be placed up to six hours after mixing, and it also contained accelerators, to enable the shutter to be moved after only eighteen hours.
 The speed of the shutter was about 1000 ft a week.